owncloud-archive/owncloud-documentation-sitemap-builder/README.md

 It shows how to instantiate a new `SitemapBuilder` instance, which is constructed with the default ownCloud basePath and version settings.
 On this instance:

-1. A call to `getFileList` is made.
+1. A call to `getSitemapUrlList` is made.
 This converts the `.rst` files found under `../documentation` into a set of equivalent URLs.
 2. The generated URLs list is then passed to `generateSiteMapXml`, which builds a sitemap.xml string from the supplied information.

 ```php